 Our experiences include:

-- Representing a client before the Court of Tax Appeals involving its clam for refund of erroneously capital gains taxes worth USD 33 million in relation to a novel tax issue on mergers and the doctrine of further control;
+- Representing a client before the Court of Tax Appeals involving its claim for refund of erroneously capital gains taxes worth USD 33 million in relation to a novel tax issue on mergers and the doctrine of further control;

 - Handling a tax assessment case for a Fortune 500 cement manufacturing company involving a USD 40 million tax assessment before the Bureau of Internal Revenue.
 The assessment involved the imposition of deficiency income tax, VAT, withholding tax, excise tax and documentary stamp tax;